yalelibrary/shelving-doc/README.md

 ### Deployment

-1.The resulting war file (in the target folder in shelving-web) can now be dropped into Tomcat.
+The resulting war file (in the target folder in shelving-web) can now be dropped into Tomcat.
 Rename the war to shelving.war.

 System requirements: Oracle (aka Voyager), Sql Server (or MySql)